 Testimonials of international scholarship recipients from the Americas

-Discover how international scholarships have changed the lives of recipients from the Americas.
-Find out what they have to say about their experience in Canada and where they are now!
+Discover how international scholarships have changed the lives of recipients from Latin America.
+Find out what they have to say about their experience abroad and where they are now.

 Anuschka Tjin Liep Shie from Suriname – Emerging Leaders in the Americas Program (ELAP) Awardee (2016)

 Because of this experience, I am well equipped to pursue other study abroad opportunities.